JefersonConceicao/JefersonConceicao/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Desenvolvedor WEB Junior, um ano de experiência (PHP/JS/REACT-NATIVE)
+Desenvolvedor WEB/Mobile Junior, um ano de experiência (PHP/JS/REACT-NATIVE)